An Introduction to the Significance® CliftonStrengths Theme

 Live With Significance: You might have a natural awareness of what other people think of you.
 You may have a specific audience that you want to like you, and you will do whatever it takes to win their approval and applause.
 Be aware that while reliance on the approval of others could be problematic, there is nothing wrong with wanting to be liked or admired by the key people in your life.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Significance to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Significance to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.